MAKING A JUST SOCIETY

 Resources from the MIT School of Humanities, Arts, and Social Sciences

 "What has happened is not simply the results of a few bad people doing bad things.
-Rather it speaks to the systemic dehumanizing and undervaluing of Black lives, born out of slavery, reinforced by Jim Crow law, and promoted even today by media stereotypes.
-I’m here as a Black man, son, husband, and a father, who is in deep pain from watching history repeat itself over and over again.”
+Rather it speaks to the systemic dehumanizing and undervaluing of Black lives, born out of slavery, reinforced by Jim Crow law, and promoted even today by media stereotypes.”

 — John Dozier, Institute Community and Equity Officer, speaking at the MIT Community Vigil, June 2020